See and do

 The reference section contains parish records, directories and information relating to the town's history.
 Photographs depict the social history of the town since the early days of photography.

-The Museum publishes a local history journal three times a year, and sells various booklets of local interest.
+The Museum publishes a local history journal twice times a year, and sells various booklets of local interest.

 - free admission